airshipit/airship-in-a-bottle/docs/api-conventions.md

 such that:
 1. the details field is still optional
 2. if used, the details follow that format
-3. the repeating entity inside the errorList can be decorated with as many other fields as are useful, but at least have a message field
+3. the repeating entity inside the messageList can be decorated with as many other fields as are useful, but at least have a message field and error field.
+4. the errorCount field is an integer representing the count of messageList entities that have `error: true`
+5. when using this document as the body of a HTTP response, `code` is populated with a valid HTTP [status code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
 ---
 ## Headers
 ### Required